-It helped me deliver a killer set of client features in a super short timeframe for an Ember app, without knowing jacksh*t about Ember.
+- It helped me deliver a killer set of client features in a super short timeframe for an Ember app, without knowing jacksh*t about Ember.

-> - It got me a job offer from one of the tech giants because of a very simple library I wrote in my spare time.
+- It got me a job offer from one tech giant because of a very simple library I wrote in my spare time.

-> - It made me identify bugs in libs implementation and suggest simple solutions super quickly.
+- It made me identify bugs in libs implementation and suggest simple solutions super quickly.